 But that evening, this call from Mark arrived and instead I had a big problem to solve – from two states away.

-I understand this started a rapid walk around the house checking facets and toilets.
-Mark told me the house was really cold and I admitted that was to be expected as we’d turned off the heat for the week we planned to be away.
-As he explained things, I realized that I’d been caught making the classic mistake of letting water pipes freeze and nearly flooded the basement.
+I understand this started a rapid investigation where they checked facets and toilets.
+Mark told me the house was really cold and I admitted that was to be expected because I’d turned off the heat for the week since we weren’t there.
+As he explained things, I realized that I’d made the classic mistake of turning off the heater which let the water pipes freeze and burst and now was flooding somewhere.
 I could not believe it.

 His wife checked the upstairs, but all looked well.
 We had left a facet dribbling in each bathroom.
 He checked the one on ground level then headed down stairs to check the basement.
-This house had a huge basement, but the stairs were steep and narrow.
-Using them felt like you were going much deeper than reality.
+This house had a huge basement.
 The older kids loved that basement.
-Mark listened carefully as he descended, and the sound was a bit louder.
+Mark listened carefully as he descended, and the sound got louder.
 He wondered where the bathroom was down here and stepped off that last step and found his foot submerged in a couple of inches of nearly frozen water.
-We had thick carpet down there and the water was right at the top, so until Mark didn’t realize it was there until he stepped in it.
+We had thick carpet down there and the water was right at the top, so Mark didn’t realize it was flooded until he stepped in it.

 “I think I found the problem!”
-He called out to his wife.
-She followed him down the long staircase, but Mark told her not to step down to the floor.
+He called out to his wife who followed him down the deep staircase, but Mark told her not to step down to the floor.
 He did find the bathroom but all seemed well there too so he looked for signs of a leak, and there it was.
 One wall was sagging from behind and water was carving a path out right at the baseboard.
 A pipe had burst back behind the drywall panel.

 Mark shook his head.
-“Gary’s going to love this,” By now his feet were soaked and freezing so he quickly found and turned off the water before it could rise to the level of a wall plug, But the basement was fully dug into the soil and the only way out was via those stairs or several windows were installed with wooden boxes that were good only for the light they let in and occasionally the fresh summer air.
+“Gary’s going to love this,” By now his feet were soaked and freezing so he quickly found and turned off the water before it could rise to the level of a wall plug which would have been the wrong way to warm the house up.
+Our basement was fully underground from street level and the only way out was via those stairs or several window wells that installed with wooden boxes that were good only for the light and fresh (summer) air they let in and could be used as emergency escapes .

-So, there I was mentally scrolling through all this and trying to decide, ‘what do I do now?’ pretty quickly settled to “what can I do?”.
+So, there I was mentally scrolling through all this and trying to decide, So, what do I do now? and pretty quickly settled on, damn-what CAN I do?
 I was two big states away, 2 days from Christmas.
-A quick flight home would be super expensive even if I could find a seat, and if I did that – Our family Christmas would be ruined.
+A quick flight home would be super expensive even if I could find a seat, and if I did that – our family Christmas would be ruined.
 Time to call that insurance agent.
-I really don’t believe this is happening to me. . .
+I really wanted to find a way that this wasn’t really happening.

 Well, the insurance guy carefully made light of the problem and we had a great planning discussion.
 Turns out they have relationships with services that do this sort of cleanup.

-This part of the story is interesting only if you are dealing with this kind of mess yourself, so in short, I had Mark give his key to our neighbor straight across the street.
-This guy was retired and loved being helpful.
-Each morning he met the cleaning crew and kept an eye on their progress, but the cleaning service worked a miracle for us.
+This part of the story is interesting only if you are dealing with this kind of mess yourself, so in short, I had Mark give our house key to our neighbor straight across the street.
+This guy was retired and lived to be helpful.
+Each morning he met the cleaning crew and kept an eye on their progress, and the cleaning team worked a miracle for us.

-By the time we got home from our California Christmas, 6 days later; they had vacuumed the water out of the basement, torn out the damaged sheet of drywall, exposing the burst pipe.
+By the time we got home from our California Christmas, just 6 days later; they had vacuumed the water out of the basement, torn out the damaged drywall, exposing the burst pipe.
 Turns out it was not helped by letting the water drip in the bathroom sinks because that line fed the backyard water facets.
+DOH!